-- The Council has a legal duty to set a lawful budget in time. - Members jointly and severally (individually and collectively) have a fiduciary duty to Council Tax payers - This means they have a duty to facilitate, rather than obstruct, the setting of a lawful budget, a process that requires flexibility and compromise - Failure to set a lawful budget in time will lead to loss of revenue, significant additional administrative costs as well as reputational damage. - Failure to set a budget may lead to intervention from the Secretary of State under section 15 of the Local Government Act 1999 (as happened in Doncaster, Hackney and Tower Hamlets in relation to failure of governance.) - It may give rise to personal liability for individual Members for misfeasance in public office, negligence or breach of statutory duty. - This note explains the position in more detail and makes practical suggestions for Members' consideration
+- The Council has a legal duty to set a lawful budget in time. - Members jointly and severally (individually and collectively) have a fiduciary duty to Council Tax payers - This means they have a duty to facilitate, rather than obstruct, the setting of a lawful budget, a process that requires flexibility and compromise - Failure to set a lawful budget in time will lead to loss of revenue, significant additional administrative costs as well as reputational damage. - Failure to set a budget may lead to intervention from the Secretary of State under section 15 of the Local Government Act 1999. - Depending in the circumstances and their role, it could give rise to personal liability for individual Members for misfeasance in public office, negligence or breach of statutory duty. - This note explains the position in more detail and makes practical suggestions for Members' consideration.